necolas/idiomatic-css/README.md

 # Principles of writing consistent, idiomatic CSS

 The following document outlines a reasonable style guide for CSS development.
-It is not meant to be prescriptive and I do not wish to impose my style preferences on other people's code.
-However, these guidelines do strongly encourage the use of existing, common, sensible patterns.
+These guidelines strongly encourage the use of existing, common, sensible patterns.
+They should be adapted as needed to create your own style guide.

 This is a living document and new ideas are always welcome.
 Please contribute.